WadhwaniAI/pest-management-opendata/doc/Reformatting.md

 # Detectron2

 [Detectron2](https://github.com/facebookresearch/detectron2) is an
 object detection framework maintained by Meta.
+Installation of their library is required to run the scripts outlined in this section.

 ## Basic usage